 cargo casper --help

-To build the project, go into the contract folder, install the Rust toolchain and specify the target build as WebAssembly (wasm32):
+To build the project, go into the my-project folder, install the Rust toolchain and specify the target build as WebAssembly (wasm32):

 rustup install $(cat rust-toolchain)

 The next step is to compile the smart contract into WASM.
 Inside the contract folder, run the following command: